 Why?
 People’s lives would improve.
 They would not be as depressed and distracted.
 They would have one less outlet for wasting their time.
 They would no longer be misleading their online friends with curated versions of themselves.
 There would be less fake news.
 People would have to seek out news intentionally.

 Removing the site from the internet would, at best, make the world a much better place or, at worst, shift the problems to other sections of the internet.
+(Mostly likely both, to a certain degree.)
 If the worst is the case, we can fight those battles, but at least Facebook will not be (as) culpable.
 The company can stand with us in our quest to improve the internet.
 Their action would be a powerful example for others.

 What about the practicalities?
 Facebook could give the world several months or a year notice.
 It could (quite easily) send each member a file that includes copies of the user’s interactions, pictures, and statuses.
 Keep in mind that Facebook owns Instagram and WhatsApp.
 So the company itself would not need to shut down.

 Facebook wants to make the world a better place.
 Surely honesty and knowledge about one’s true intentions would be a feature of a better world.
 So I will reframe my demand.
 Is Facebook sincere about its amorphous goals?
 If so, they should shut down the platform.
 If not, they should stop lying to the world.
-Adopt a new mission statement: “to profit from selling the data of our users at the expense of their psychological health and global political stability.”
+Adopt a new mission statement.
+I have a suggestion: “to profit from selling the data of our users at the expense of their psychological health and global political stability.”